 The Irish Council for Civil Liberties is committed to an Ireland that is more just, more free, and where human rights and civil liberties are enjoyed by everyone.

 Fully independent of government and fearless in our advocacy for human rights, we have been at the forefront of all key human rights campaigns in Irish society, making a significant impact on law, policy and public opinion.
 These have included the campaigns for legal divorce, decriminalisation of homosexuality and for marriage equality; working for equality legislation and institutions; resistance to emergency legislation and the removal of constitutional due process protections; and consistent advocacy for women’s rights, including reproductive rights.

 We act as an essential defender of human rights and civil liberties and as an effective champion for the advancement of justice and freedom in Irish society.

-Founded in 1976, we have worked tirelessly to defend and strengthen constitutional rights protections and to ensure the full implementation of international human rights standards.
+Founded by Mary Robinson and others in 1976, we have worked tirelessly to defend and strengthen constitutional rights protections and to ensure the full implementation of international human rights standards.
 We draw on the tradition of civil liberties activism in many countries, including the civil rights movements in Northern Ireland, the United Kingdom and the United States.
 Domestically focused and internationally informed, we have developed strong partnerships with civil society organisations in Ireland and networks and alliances with similar organisations internationally.